Panquesito7/double_jump/README.md

 Adds the ability to **double+ jump** in Minetest!\
 This can ultimately improve your experience in a few ways.
 Here are some:

-- Exploring: This will make it easier to reach areas with double jump.
+- Exploring: This will make it easier to reach areas with a double jump.
-- Parkour: Level up your parkour skills and play on extreme parkour maps!
+- Parkour: Level your parkour skills and play on extreme parkour maps!
 - PvP: Dodge your enemies' attacks and have intense battles.

 ![Double Jump](https://github.com/Panquesito7/double_jump/assets/51391473/79394981-18ad-4260-af3b-d5fd71a9a7fe)

+## Settings

+- `double_jump.max_jump`: The maximum number of **extra** jumps.
+This does NOT count the builtin jump.
+Default is `1`.
+- `double_jump.max_height`: Maximum height gained on each jump.
+Default is `6.5`.
+This is the value used on a builtin jump.
+- `double_jump.privilege_required`: Whether a privilege is required for the double jump.
+This is given to administrators automatically.
+Default is `false`.

 ## Installation